-Arnab Goswami case: SC says Indian democracy extraordinarily resilient, can’t deny personal liberty
+Arnab Goswami granted bail by SC in 2018 abetment to suicide case

 Justice DY Chandrachud said the Bombay HC wrote a 56-page detailed order, but did not deal with a basic question on whether an offence was made out prima facie.

-The Supreme Court on Wednesday heard an appeal by Republic TV Editor-in-Chief Arnab Goswami against the Bombay High Court’s decision refusing him immediate relief in a 2018 abetment to suicide case.
-The court said it would be a travesty of justice if personal liberty of a person is curtailed.
+The Supreme Court on Wednesday granted bail to Republic TV Editor-in-Chief Arnab Goswami and two others accused in a 2018 abetment to suicide case, reported Bar and Bench.

-A bench of Justices DY Chandrachud and Indira Banerjee went through the first information report of the case to examine the allegations against the television anchor.
+“We hold High Court was incorrect in not granting bail.
+Arnab Goswami and two other accused,” a bench of Justices DY Chandrachud and Indira Banerjee said.
+The accused have been released on a bond of Rs 50,000.

-Goswami and two other people – Feroz Shaikh and Nitesh Sarda – are alleged to have failed to pay money they owed to an interior designer named Anvay Naik, managing director of Concorde Designs Private Limited.
+Goswami and two other people – Feroz Shaikh and Nitesh Sarda – had challenged the Bombay High Court’s order rejecting their interim bail plea in the top court.

+The accused are alleged to have failed to pay money they owed to an interior designer named Anvay Naik, managing director of Concorde Designs Private Limited.
 Naik and his mother were found dead in their home in Kavir village near Mumbai in 2018.
 A suicide note said that the Goswami, Shaikh and Sarda had not paid dues amounting to Rs 5.4 crore.

-Senior advocate Harish Salve, representing Goswami, said he had argued for over an hour and half in Bombay High Court to show that there was no case of abetment to suicide.
-On November 7, the High Court refused interim bail to the journalist.
-It had asked him to seek bail from the sessions court at Alibaug in Maharashtra’s Raigad district and directed the lower court to decide his plea within four days.
-It also did not stay the investigation.

-“My client is a target of collateral damage,” Salve told the judges.
+Earlier during the day, Senior Advocate Harish Salve, appearing for the journalist said he was “a target of collateral damage.”

 “Documents show that amount was paid by the accused [Goswami] to all vendors.
-Concorde designs was financially stressed for the last seven years.”
+Concorde designs was financially stressed for the last seven years,” Salve said.

-Salve also referred to a Alibaug court’s observation that Goswami’s arrest appears to be illegal.
+He also referred to a Alibaug court’s observation that Goswami’s arrest appears to be illegal.
 “Prima facie link between accused and suicide cannot be created,” he said.
 “The judge should have released him on bond.
 That was not to be.
 Hence this plea before you.
 Not just quashing FIR.”

 Goswami’s lawyer also claimed that Akshata Naik, the wife of Anvay, wrote a “nasty letter” this year.
 “The person [Anvay Naik] was in financial difficulty and thereafter committed suicide, but how can it be abetment to suicide,” Salve asked the court.
 “As per Anvay Naik’s suicide note, Arnab Goswami owes Rs 83 lakhs where more than Rs 5 crores have been paid to Concorde.
 Documents show that.”